-- a) Assist the patient experiencing moderate to severe symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed albuterol or prescribed Epinephrine auto-injector. - b) Use of the EMS services epinephrine auto-injector requires medical consultation. - c) Albuterol inhaler (2 puffs) may be repeated once within 30 minutes. - d) Consider additional doses of patient's prescribed albuterol or epinephrine auto-injector. - e) Consider continuous positive airway pressure (CPAP). - f) Initiate IV LR KVO (on all Priority 1 or 2 patients and all patients with a history of cardiac disease). - g) Administer a combination of albuterol/atrovent via nebulizer Albuterol 2.5 mg and Atrovent 500 ug - h) If further treatments are indicated, an additional albuterol-only nebulizer may be given. - i) Consider the administration of epinephrine 1:1,000 0.01 mg/kg IM Maximum single dose 0.5 mg May repeat every 5 minutes for a total of 3 doses for severe reactions.
-OR i) Consider the administration of technologies - j) Consider the administration of terbutaline 0.25 mg IM
+- Assist the patient experiencing moderate to severe symptoms or mild symptoms with a history of life-threatening allergic reaction with the patient's prescribed albuterol or prescribed Epinephrine auto-injector. - b) Use of the EMS services Epinephrine auto-injector requires medical consultation. - c) Albuterol inhaler (2 puffs) may be repeated once within 30 minutes. - d) Consider additional doses of patient's prescribed albuterol or Epinephrine auto-injector.

+- e) Initiate IV LR KVO (on all Priority 1 or 2 patients and all patients with a history of cardiac disease). - f) Patients with moderate to severe respiratory distress may require high flow oxygen via non-rebreather mask, CPAP, or BVM while receiving medication via nebulizer. - g) Administer a combination of albuterol/Atrovent via nebulizer albuterol 2.5 mg and Atrovent 500 mcg - h) If further treatments are indicated, an additional albuterol-only nebulizer may be given. - i) Consider continuous positive airway pressure (CPAP) if patients continue to deteriorate in spite of above nebulized treatments.
+Continue inline nebulizations. - j) Consider the administration of epinephrine 1:1,000

+0.01 mg/kg IM

+Maximum single dose 0.5 mg

+May repeat every 5 minutes for a total of 3 doses for severe reactions.

+OR

+OR

+- k) Consider the administration of terbutaline 0.25 mg IM